adrosoftware/lmrp-loader/README.md

 ## Purpose

 When building a medium to large applications on Laminas Mezzio is better if you can organize your routes.
 By default *mezzio* define all the routes in the `routes.php` file under the `config` directory.
 For me is better if you can at least organize the routes by modules of routes prefix.
-For example `routes.web.php` for all the web routes and `routes.api.php ` for al the api routes.
+For example `routes.web.php` for all the web routes and `routes.api.php` for all the api routes.

 ## Usage